SixArm/usv/doc/criticisms/index.md

 "The adoptability challenge remains here to be Excel support."

 Yes you're right.
 USV is brand-new on the standards track in 2024.
 Excel support is a long-term goal.
+Submitting to the IETF is to help programs like Excel to start supporting it.

 If you have experience with writing Excel import/export capabilities, I welcome your help.